cristalcorp/cristalcorp.github.io/_posts/2024-07-30-Machine_Learning_with_Python.md

 # Machine Learning with Python

 ## Linear Regression

+In linear regression, the dependant values (target) should be continuous and cannot be discrete value.
+However, the independant variables can be measured on either a categorical or continuous measurement scale.
 Linear Regression is used to predict continuous values, for example it can be used to predict :
 * Sales forecasting ( Target : total yearly sales.
 Independant variables : Age, Education, Years of experience )
 * Satisfaction analysis ( Target : Individual satisfaction.
 Independant variables : Demographic ans psychological factors )